steltenpower/PowerGists/animation.md

 _psst: Notebooks can be exported to several formats, both dynamic (dashboards, web apps, etc.) and static (e.g. stone tablets now named PDF)._

+``*`` content type incompatibilities occur less when sticking to open file formats, which help Interoperability, the I in FAIR data.
+To make that easier
+[FAIR files listing](https://github.com/steltenpower/FAIRfilesListing) was thought up.
+Hoping to implement it everywhere.

 END

 ---

-- If you like this, you probably like [FAIR files listing](https://github.com/steltenpower/FAIRfilesListing) too.
-Hoping to implement it everywhere.
-- A bit more difficult to wrap your head around, but the more powerful: [Train of Thought](https://github.com/steltenpower/Train-Of-Thought/blob/main/README.md).
-Some funding was received to make a start implementing